citp/privacy-policy-historical/s/so/son/sonoraquest.com.md

 1225 West Washington Street
 Tempe, AZ 85281

-This Notice is Effective as of:  March 1, 2003 (revised 11/2012)
+This Notice is Effective as of:  March 1, 2003 (revised 9/2013)

 #### **Our Responsibilities**

 Sonora Quest Laboratories is required by law to maintain the privacy of your PHI.
-We are also required to provide you with this Notice upon request.
+We are also required to provide you with this Notice of our legal duties and privacy practices upon request.
 It describes our legal duties, privacy practices and your patient rights as determined by the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-We follow the terms of this Notice.
-This Notice does not apply to non-diagnostic services that we perform such as certain drugs of abuse testing services and clinical trials testing services.
+We are required to follow the terms of this Notice currently in effect.
+We are required to notify affected individuals in the event of a breach involving unsecured protected health information.
+PHI is stored electronically and is subject to electronic disclosure.
+The Notice does not apply to non-diagnostic services that we perform such as certain drugs of abuse testing services and clinical trials testing services.

 #### **How We May Use or Disclose Your Health Information**

 We use your PHI for treatment, payment, or healthcare operations purposes and for other purposes permitted or required by law.
 Not every use or disclosure is listed in this Notice, but all of our uses or disclosures of your health information will fall into one of the categories listed below.

 We need your written authorization to use or disclose your health information for any purpose not covered by one of the categories below.
-Any authorization you provide may be revoked at any time.
+Subject to compliance with limited exceptions, we will not use or disclose psychotherapy notes, use or disclose your PHI for marketing purposes or sell your PHI, unless you have signed an authorization.
+You may revoke any authorization you sign at any time.
 If you revoke your authorization, we will no longer use or disclose your health information for the reasons stated in your authorization except to the extent we have already taken action based on your authorization.

 The law permits us to use or disclose your health information for the following purposes:

 **Treatment:**   Sonora Quest Laboratories provides laboratory testing for physicians and other healthcare professionals and we use your information in our testing process.
 We disclose your health information to authorized healthcare professionals who order tests or need access to your test results for treatment purposes.
 Examples of other treatment related purposes for which we may use or disclose your health information include disclosure to a pathologist to help interpret your test results or use your information to contact you to obtain another specimen, if necessary.

-**Payment:   **Sonora Quest Laboratories will use your PHI as part of our billing process and may send it to insurance companies or other appropriate parties, including to you, to obtain payment for our services.
+**Payment:**   Sonora Quest Laboratories will use and disclose your PHI for purposes of billing and payment.
+For example, we may disclose your PHI to health plans or other payers to determine whether you are enrolled with the payer or eligible for health benefits or to obtain payment for our services.
 If you are insured under another person’s health insurance policy (for example, parent, spouse, domestic partner or a former spouse), we may also send invoices to the subscriber whose policy covers your health services.

-**Healthcare Operations:   **Sonora Quest Laboratories may use or disclose your PHI for activities necessary to support our healthcare operations, such as performing quality checks on our testing, internal audits, or developing reference ranges for our tests.
+**Healthcare Operations:   **Sonora Quest Laboratories may use or disclose your PHI for activities necessary to support our healthcare operations, such as performing quality checks on our testing, internal audits, arranging for legal services or developing reference ranges for our tests.

-**Business Associates:   **We may provide your PHI to other companies or individuals to assist us in providing specific services to us.
-These other entities, known as "business associates," are required to maintain the privacy and security of PHI.
-Our business associates must only use your health information for the services they perform on our behalf.
+**Business Associates:   **We may provide your PHI to other companies or individuals that need the information to provide services to us.
+These other entities, known as “business associates,” are required to maintain the privacy and security of PHI.
 For example, we may provide information to companies that assist us with billing of our services.
 We may also use an outside collection agency to obtain payment when necessary.

-**As Required by Law:   **In certain circumstances, federal or state laws may require that we provide your health information to organizations such as:
+**As Required by Law:**   We may use and disclose your PHI as required by law.

+**Law Enforcement Activities and Legal Proceedings:   **We may use and disclose your PHI if necessary, to prevent or lessen a serious threat to your health and safety or that of another person.
+We may also provide PHI to law enforcement officials, for example, in response to a warrant, investigative demand or similar legal process, or for officials to identify or locate a suspect, fugitive, material witness, or missing person.
+We may also disclose PHI to appropriate agencies if we reasonably believe an individual to be a victim of abuse, neglect or domestic violence.

+We may disclose your PHI as required to comply with a court or administrative order.
+We may disclose your PHI in response to a subpoena, discovery request or other legal process in the course of a judicial or administrative proceeding, but only if efforts have been made to tell you about the request or to obtain an order of protection for the requested information.

+**Research:   **We may disclose PHI for research purposes when an Institutional Review Board or privacy board has reviewed the research proposal and established protocols to ensure the privacy of your PHI and determined that the researcher does not need to obtain your authorization prior to using your PHI for research purposes.
+We may also disclose information about decedents to researchers under certain circumstances.

+**Other Uses and Disclosures:** As permitted by HIPAA, we may disclose your PHI to:

 • Public Health Authorities
 • The Food and Drug Administration